rajivbishwokarma/msvsdasms/week1/README.md

 :triangular_flag_on_post: :warning: :construction:

-[Update]() Running the ALIGN tool using the above netlist but with metal layers equal to 8 (m=8) creates make the ILP_solver stuck trying to place the components.
+[Update]() Running the ALIGN tool using the above netlist but with metal layers equal to 8 (m=8) makes the ILP_solver stuck trying to place the components.